ReidGlaze/ReidGlaze.github.io/_posts/2023-6-28-Doordash-Analysis.md

 ---

 How much do our online food delivery choices reflect our preferences, habits, and lifestyle?
 This is the question at the heart of my first project with DAA, a data bootcamp led by Avery Smith.
-With an engineering background and some experience in machine learning, my aim is to expand my skillset through this bootcamp, with a focus on mastering tools such as SQL, R, and Tableau.
+With an engineering background and some experience in machine learning, my aim is to expand my skill set through this bootcamp, with a focus on mastering tools such as SQL, R, and Tableau.
 For this specific project, we'll be utilizing Excel to analyze the data.
 Welcome to my first project in this new chapter of my data analysis journey!

 ## Dataset

-For this project, I will be using a modified version of a DoorDash dataset called iFood.
+For this project, I will be using a modified version of a DoorDash dataset called [iFood]https://github.com/nailson/ifood-data-business-analyst-test/blob/master/ifood_df.csv.
 This dataset includes valuable information such as financial information, customer demographics, and product preferences.

 ## Questions to Answer